Mediterranean and Arab World Studies

-The Mid-term Essay (50%) consists of writing a essay (1500 words) on a short-list of specific topic related to 1 of the sessions in Part III of the Syllabus (Key Issues / Continuity and Change).
+The Mid-term Essay (50%) consists of writing a essay (1500 words) on a short-list of specific topic related to one of the thematic sessions of this course.
 Specific instructions will be issued during the first part of the course.

 The classes will be based on a mixed learning methodology, where classes will combine traditional lecturing and student-centred learning.
 However, in reference to both teaching-styles it should be noted that the course objectives can only be achieved if students come prepared in terms of each session’s readings, PowerPoints and/or assignments, as well as engage actively in classroom discussions.